 It can be difficult to find reading activities for students in upper elementary because the subject matter is serious, often violent and challenging to read.
 While it is important for students to understand Canada’s role in conflicts around the world, they are still young and sometimes learning about such serious events can be frightening.

 We decided to write our own reading pieces to help students understand some of the roles of Canadians.
-The reading passages were designed to be easily read and comprehended while still explaining the events of Vimy Ridge and D-Day.
+The reading passages are easily read and comprehended.
+They explain the events of Vimy Ridge and D-Day.
 It is impossible to detail every event, but we have often found that students are very interested in learning about what happened.
 We emphasize the importance of learning about these conflicts so we can prevent them in the future.

 Learn about the different groups of people that lived in Canada during wartime and how their roles and lives were changed as a result called Canadians in War: How War Changes Us.
-It comes with a digital version for your Google Classroom and can be found in our Teachers Pay Teachers Store and Brain Ninjas Shop.
+It comes with a digital version for your Google Classroom.
+Find it in our TpT Store ($USD) and BN Shop ($CAN).

 Why do Canadians wear poppies?

-Generally, Canadians start wearing poppies around Canadian Thanksgiving until the end of Remembrance Day November 11.
-Traditionally they are worn on the left side over the heart, except for members of the Canadian Armed Forces who wear theirs according to uniforms.
+Generally, Canadians start wearing poppies around Canadian Thanksgiving until the end of Remembrance Day, November 11.
+Traditionally, they are worn on the left side over the heart.
+Canadian Armed Forces members wear theirs according to uniforms.

 After the war, people started using the poppy as a symbol for different organizations that helped people after the war.
-Poppies are worn in Canada, New Zealand, Australia and the United Kingdom usually for Remembrance Day or Armistice Day.
+People in Canada, New Zealand, Australia and the United Kingdom wear poppies for Remembrance Day or Armistice Day.

-If you’re looking to paint some poppies, we have a free lesson in our Teachers Pay Teachers Store and Brain Ninjas Shop.
+If you’re looking to paint some poppies, we have a free lesson in our TpT Store ($USD) and BN Shop ($CAN).
 We have two posts full of different poppy projects and ones that are great for bulletin boards.

 What Activities Can a Teacher Do to Honour Remembrance Day?

-We are in no way saying poppy crafts and lessons are not worthwhile, but since thousands of those activities can be found anywhere online, we’ve chosen to focus on other activities in this post.
+We are in no way saying poppy crafts and lessons are not worthwhile.
+We’ve chosen to focus on other activities in this post.

 Are you trying to organize an assembly, but you can’t sit together in a gymnasium for a ceremony?
-Read our post: Remembrance Day Assembly Ideas When You’re Apart.
+Read our post: Easy to Use Remembrance Day Assembly Ideas.

 Read Books for Remembrance Day

 Check out these books you can use in your classroom to read with younger students (and older students love picture books and being read to as well).
-Another blog post called: Books for Remembrance Day has some great book titles that you can use in your classroom.
+Another blog post called Memorable Books for Remembrance Day has some great book titles that you can use in your classroom.

 We collect as many books as possible with a variety of reading levels and keep them on a table reserved for Remembrance Day.
 Our students take their time reading through them.

-We created Remembrance Day Reading and Writing Activities as a way to write content specific information at a reading level our students could easily manage without it being too graphic or disturbing for them.
-It’s written for Grade Four and up, but it could be used with Grade Three students if the articles were read aloud to the class.
+We created Remembrance Day Reading and Writing Activities as a way to write content-specific information at a reading level our students could easily manage without it being too graphic or disturbing for them.
+It’s written for grades four and up.
+It can be used with Grade Three students if the articles are read aloud to the class.
 It comes with a digital version for your Google Classroom.
-Find it in our Teachers Pay Teachers Store and Brain Ninjas Shop.
+Find it in our TpT Store ($USD) and BN Shop ($CAN).

 Explore Family Memories